Publication date: Version 1.4 January 2023

 We may collect personal information about you if you interact with us on a commercial basis, for example, service providers to BCP or as a member of the public.
 The kind of personal information we collect will depend on the capacity in which you are dealing with us.
 Generally, it would include your name, your contact details, details and information regarding our interactions and transactions with you and details such as professional registration numbers and insurance certificates, among others.

 How we hold your personal information

 Brisbane City Psychologists collects and holds your personal information in electronic form.
 Most of the information collected is stored in the corresponding psychologist or psychology practice’s systems.
-We also hold some of your personal information securely on our servers and computer systems.
+We also securely hold some of your personal information on our servers and computer systems.
 Some information may be collected in paper-based documents which may be converted to electronic form and the original paper copy destroyed in a secure manner when we no longer need it.
 Any personal information retained in paper-based documents is stored in our secure archive facilities in Brisbane.
-We are legally required to hold clients’ personal information for a minimum of 7 years from the date of last entry in your record or if you are a minor until you attain or would have attained 25 years of age.
+We may be legally required to hold personal information for a minimum of 7 years from the date of last entry in your record or if you are a minor until you attain or would have attained 25 years of age.

 How we protect your personal information

 Your personal information held by Brisbane City Psychologists is maintained in a secure environment, which can be accessed only by authorised personnel.
 We take reasonable steps to protect the security of the personal information we hold, by:

 - ensuring physical security over our paper and electronic data stores, such as locks and security systems, is maintained and enhanced where possible